graeme-a-stewart/atlasgit/README.md

 `releasedate.py` - plots release dates using matplotlib

-`glogger.py`, `atutils.py` - module files for shared functions
+`glogger.py`, `atutils.py`, `svnutils.py`- module files for shared functions

+`aogt.author.metadata` - JSON file with all ATLAS SVN authors identified (particularly including those who have left ATLAS and are no longer in CERN's phonebook)

+`apache2.txt` - Apache 2 license file with copyright attribution to CERN

+`uncrustify-import.cfg` - Uncrustify configuration file used to reformat C++ sources in a standard way on import from SVN

 HOWTO
 -----

-If you want to convert from the ATLAS Offline SVN repository into a git repo, then here's roughly the proceedure to follow.
+If you want to convert from the ATLAS Offline SVN repository into a git repo, then here's roughly the procedure to follow.
 Note that the entire strategy here is based on the idea of importing packages _at their package tag_ history points in SVN.
 If you want to do a more conventional import of a single SVN package, with each SVN commit reproduced as a git commit, then the built-in `git svn` module should do this